 Pacific’s Master of Arts in Music Therapy is a graduate-level program designed for students with an undergraduate degree in music or fields related to music therapy (e.g., psychology, special education, etc.) who seek both entry- and advanced-level training in music therapy.
-This popular and flexible learning option starts with strong basic musicianship and adds specific knowledge and skills to meet the requirements of the Certification Board for Music Therapists (CBMT) and the American Music Therapy Association.
+Choose between a 2-year or 3-year path.
+These popular and flexible learning options start with strong basic musicianship and add specific knowledge and skills to meet the requirements of the Certification Board for Music Therapists (CBMT) and the American Music Therapy Association.

 - Stockton or San Francisco Campus